 Do Robo Advisors Beat the Market

 The short answer is that most Robo Advisors fail to beat the market.
-The goal of most Robo Advisors is not actually to beat the market but to automatically invest your money based on your requirements and risk tolerance.
-If you have a low tolerance for risk, your portfolio will be more heavily weighted in favor of bonds which would inhibit the ability to beat the market.
+Most Robo Advisors’ goal is not to beat the market but to automatically invest your money based on your requirements and risk tolerance.
+If you have a low tolerance for risk, your portfolio will be more heavily weighted in favor of bonds, which would inhibit the ability to beat the market.

 Robo Advisor Fund Performance

-Many Robo Advisor funds are not completely transparent with their reporting of their fund’s performance, due to possible to the complexity of options on offer not being directly comparable to the underlying index or more likely because they do not beat the market and do not want to make false claims.
+Many Robo Advisor funds are not completely transparent in reporting their fund’s performance due to the complexity of options on offer not being directly comparable to the underlying index or, more likely because they do not beat the market and do not want to make false claims.

 Evaluating Robo Advisor performance is difficult because there are vast differences between advisors.
-For instance, different advisors keep different levels of the customer’s money in cash.
+For instance, different advisors keep the customer’s money in cash at different levels.

 Notably, Charles Schwab’s Intelligent Portfolios keep 6% of a customer’s investment in cash.
 To explain, a high level of cash lowers the exposure to market losses.
 Unfortunately, a high percentage of cash increases the exposure to inflation and lowers potential market gains.

 On the other hand, most Robo Advisors keep less of a client’s money as cash.
-In addition, some Robo Advisors could allow you to choose the level of funds in cash.
+Also, some Robo Advisors could allow you to choose the level of funds in cash.

 For instance, cash is a poor investment for a younger person saving for retirement or an individual with a high income.
-However, cash is a good investment for a person with a limited income such as a retiree.
+However, cash is a good investment for people with a limited income, such as retirees.

-Warren Buffett has proven over the last 50 years to be the most successful investor of all time.
+According to Warren Buffett, value investing is the best way to make money in stocks.
+Over the last 50 years, he has proven to be the most successful investor ever.
 With an average compound rate of return of 23.3% per year, he and his good friend Charlie Munger have a reputation that Wall Street can only dream of.
-His wise investing has grown his company Berkshire Hathaway (BRK.A) into a behemoth worth over $500 billion.
+His wise investing has grown his company, Berkshire Hathaway (BRK.A), into a behemoth worth over $500 billion.

 But how did Buffett achieve these great investing returns?
 He analyses stocks better than anyone else and understands what makes a great company.

 The most detailed analysis of Buffett’s investing methodology is outlined in the book “The New Buffettology” by his daughter Mary Buffett.
-We will use the Buffettology book, plus the two single most important criteria created by his mentor the great Benjamin Graham, Fair Value (Intrinsic Value), and Margin of Safety.
+We will use the Buffettology book, plus the two most important criteria his mentor created, the great Benjamin Graham: Fair Value (Intrinsic Value) and Margin of Safety.

 The Warren Buffett Value Stock Screener